pablohernandezb/ESOT/README.md

 This fork of the ERT package supports localization for plot labels and country names in English (`"en"`) and Spanish (`"es"`).
 You can set the language for labels and country names using the `lang` argument in plotting functions.
 It is not mandatory to include the `lang` argument, the default is set to be English (`"en"`).

+#### Internal Functions ####

+* `get_label`: Retrieve localized labels for plot elements and messages, supporting multiple languages.
+* `get_country_name`: Retrieve localized country names for use in plots and summaries.

 **Example:**
 ```
-#1.
-Plot all episodes of democratization and autocratization in Spanish
+# Plot all episodes of democratization and autocratization in Spanish
 plot_all(lang = "es")

-#2.
-Plot the democratization and autocratization episodes for Venezuela in Spanish
+# Plot the democratization and autocratization episodes for Venezuela in Spanish
 plot_episodes_test(country = c("Venezuela"), years = c(1900, 2023), lang = "es")```
 ```